-Additionally, to improve the runtime of the clustering step itself, we 1) only compute distances between samples which share a nearest neighbor, and 2) only perform one round of merges of individual faces into clusters.
-This means that compared to the original algorithm which has a runtime of C^2 per clustering iteration, we only perform one iteration of clustering, and additionally only check for merges on a subset of all possible pairs (since we consider the 200 nearest neighbors for each sample), meaning that the final runtime of the clustering step (assuming pre-computed nearest neighbors) is O(n).
+Additionally, to improve the runtime of the clustering step itself, as mentioned earlier we 1) only compute distances between samples which appear in each other's nearest neighbor lists, and 2) only perform one round of merges of individual faces into clusters, rather than performing multiple merge iterations as in the original algorithm.
+This means that compared to the original algorithm which has a runtime of C^2 per clustering iteration, we only perform one iteration of clustering, and additionally only check for merges on a subset of all possible pairs (since we consider the 200 nearest neighbors for each sample).
+This results in a final runtime of the clustering step (assuming pre-computed nearest neighbors) of O(n).